 The Certificate Program in Mathematics Education consists of 24-27 credits, as outlined below.
-A minimum of a B average must be maintained throughout the course of the program.
-All students are to consult with an adviser in Mathematics Education before starting the program.
-In order to be recommended for NYS certification at the completion of the program, candidates must have passed the LAST, the CST in Mathematics, and the NYS Written Assessment of Teaching Skills (ATS-W); they must also meet any additional requirements set by New York State.
+Students must maintain a minimum B average throughout the course of the Program.
+All students are to consult with an adviser in Mathematics Education before starting the Program.
+In order to be recommended for NYS certification at the completion of the Program, candidates must have passed the LAST, the CST in Mathematics, and the NYS Written Assessment of Teaching Skills (ATS-W); they must also meet any additional requirements set by New York State.